Meet Stephen. He’s an engineer for a large software company and works out of the organization’s San Francisco office.

 Managing multiple conflicting time zones is one of the biggest logistical challenges of working across the globe.
 Fortunately, all it takes is a little conscious effort to ensure your team is on the same page:

 When You’re Scheduling Meetings...

-Unless you’re some sort of prodigy who can successfully juggle eight different time zones bouncing around in your brain, you’ll want to use a tool like World Clock Meeting Planner to schedule conversations at mutually agreeable times.
+Unless you’re some sort of prodigy who can successfully juggle eight different time zones bouncing around in your brain, research some of the best remote tools, like the World Clock Meeting Planner, to schedule conversations at mutually agreeable times.

 This tool makes it simple to enter your own time zone and see what time it is for a member on your team who’s halfway across the world—no counting on your fingers required.

 It’s also important to recognize a 40-hour workweek isn’t the standard in every part of the world.
 The government in France, for example, introduced a standard 35-hour workweek.
 Regardless of time zones, don’t make the mistake of thinking that everybody abides by your working hours.